Tronex3/Anomaly-Overhaul-1/README.md

 - [x] debug spawner will load sections automatically, it uses blacklist instead to prevent specific sections from appearing
 - [ ] remove items (Hexagon wood stove) (Multimedia PDA) (Paper of equipment condition) (Artefact Handeling Tool)
 - [ ] remove pre-spawned items from the game (items with static location) (if it can't be done outside of the SDK, forget about it for now)
-- [ ] Mechanics will ask for money OR vodka for using their vice
+- [x] mechanics will ask for money OR vodka for using their vice
+- [x] fixed weird spawns in few areas (ex: monolith inside Yanov station)
 - [ ] reduce the weight of lead box
 - [x] improve mutant looting UI, add new button "loot all"
 - [ ] update old Zone FM scripts